goldford/FIPEX_with_DCI_Website/README.md

+# Welcome!

-Hello and welcome!
-You've landed on the homepage for the FIPEX with DCI project.
+You've landed on the homepage for the Fish Passage Extension (FIPEX) with Dendritic Connectivity Index (DCI) project.

 The extensive fragmentation of river systems due to damming, road construction, and other development is a problem that many governments, academic institutions, communities, corporations, and environmental groups are trying to solve.
 On the path to recovery of longitudinal connectivity (i.e., connectivity from headwaters to ocean / outflow) of river systems many questions arise, including: